MiyooCFW/daemon/README.md

 | Select | Force-close app |

 ## Config
-**WARNING**: custom hotkeys defined here will only work when below file exist:
-button config location
+- custom hotkeys config location
 `/mnt/.buttons.conf`
-button config format
+- hotkeys config format
 `x:a:y:b:up:down:left:right:select:start:l2:r2:hold-x:hold-a:hold-y:hold-b:hold-up:hold-down:hold-left:hold-right:hold-select:hold-start:hold-l2:hold-r2`
-button config file default values
-`0:0:0:0:3:4:2:1:22:13:0:0:0:0:0:0:0:0:0:0:0:0:0:0`
+- default hotkeys config values and format (the string must match exactly) `0:0:0:0:3:4:2:1:22:13:0:0:0:0:0:0:0:0:0:0:0:0:0:0`
+**NOTE**:
-<u>NOTE</u>: When enabling custom hotkeys an existing ones will be disable&overwritten by above defaults or any passed by user.
+- when enabling custom hotkeys an existing ones will be disabled&overwritten by above defaults or any passed by user.
 However that doesn't apply to hardcoded ones like emulating L1/R1 or other additional buttons.
+- you can disable/enable custom hotkey bindings in `/mnt/options.cfg` with  HOTKEY_CUSTOM=0 or 1 entry
+- when there's no custom hotkeys config file and HOTKEY_CUSTOM=1 then above default hotkeys apply across device

 ## Actions
 1 = backlight up